 Many of the issues impacting Biscayne Bay Aquatic Preserve could be prevented or minimized with improved water quality, enhanced enforcement, and public education campaigns.
-Better resource monitoring and analysis will guide our management practices and make them more effective overall.
+Resource monitoring and analysis will guide our management practices and make them more effective overall.
+Improving water treatment and storm water infrastructure through DEP grants will improve water quality in the preserve.
 Reducing user conflict at nearby access points will also reduce other negative impacts associated with overuse and encourage more sustainable use of the aquatic preserve.

-Issue One: Water Quality
+Issue One: Water Quality and Quantity

-Goal 1: Maintain and improve water quality within and entering the preserves to meet natural resources needs.
+Goal 1: Maintain and improve water quality within and entering the preserve.

-Objective 1: Support local, state, and federal efforts to continue and expand monitoring and research programs, produce analyses of data, define gaps in watershed water quality restoration, identify management strategies, and enact policies to address those gaps in Biscayne Bay.
+Objective 1: Support local, state, and federal efforts to continue and optimize monitoring and research efforts, produce analyses of data, define gaps in watershed restoration, identify management strategies, and encourage policies to address those gaps within Biscayne Bay.

-Objective 2: Reduce water quality impacts to surface water and groundwater caused by stormwater within the watershed.
+Objective 2: Reduce impacts on water quality from surface and ground water from source and non-point sources caused by storm events within the watershed.

-Objective 3: Reduce water quality impacts to surface water and groundwater caused by septic system sources within the watershed.
+Objective 3: Reduce impacts on water quality to surface and ground water caused by septic system sources within the watershed.

-Objective 4: Work with city, county, and municipal agencies to preserve and restore natural shorelines and enhance armored shorelines adjacent to the aquatic preserve to maintain or restore water quality natural resources, and public access.
+Objective 4: Work with city, county, and municipal agencies to preserve and restore natural shorelines and enhance armored shorelines adjacent to the aquatic preserve.